RyanWhited/Amazon_Vine_Analysis/README.md

 Based on these results, it appears that there's no positivity bias for reviews in the Vine program as the percentage of 5-star reviews from Vine members was only 34% and for non-members 48%.

-Another analysis I would consider factoring in is filtering the verified_purchase column to make sure we're more accurate as we would on
+Another analysis I would consider is filtering the verified_purchase column to make sure we're including only verified purchasers for more accurracy in our reporting.